 Beer component, which could use some local state to switch between a picture and a description view.
 Putting a state store object on the component as a property is a simple way of implementing this.

 Easy State re-renders the

 store.detailschanges.
 It doesn’t matter if it is a local store or a shared global one, you can even mix the two in a single component.

 details flag toggles between the two views of the beer card.
 It could also be stored on the beer object itself, but putting it in an isolated local store is a cleaner approach.
 It stores view related metadata, which should not pollute the real data.

 Npm is packed with amazing tools, which simplify front-end development by a huge amount.
 Never hesitate to use them when you need them, but always think before you install.
 Sometimes you can be more productive with less tools.

-I wouldn’t even call the above snippets patterns.
+Some of you wouldn’t even call the above snippets patterns.
 They are just code examples, that most developers are familiar with.
 Still, they were more than enough for a creating small app.
-Take a look at the beer finder’s source code, the codesandbox demo or find a refreshing beer for your next meal.

 If this article captured your interest please help by sharing it.
 Also check out the Easy State repo and leave a star before you go.